lhphancs/ebay-manager/README.md

 ### Features
 - Database to store product details and shipping details
+- eBay and Shopify desired price calculations for each product in the database
-- eBay calculator to determine profit amount or desired price
+- eBay specific manual input calculator to determine profit amount or desired price
 - Listing analysis by using eBay API.
 Can detect out of stock or undesirable prices

 ### Main running instructions
 1. Open command prompt